 The City sends you the original property tax notice for your records.
 The name of the mortgage company being billed appears on your tax notice.

 Mortgage companies submit payments by June 30.
-It can take up to 15 business days for the payment to show on your tax account.
+However, it can take up to 15 business days for the payment to show on your tax account.

-Contact your lender to confirm that the payment is being made on your behalf or call 311 after the third week of July.
+Contact your lender to confirm that the payment is being made on your behalf.

 You can pay taxes in a lump sum through your financial institution.